Financial Literacy Survey and National Strategy

-This is a study commissioned by Authority Monetary Brunei Darussalam and the objectives of this study were:
+This is a study commissioned by Authority Monetary Brunei Darussalam (AMBD) and the objectives of this study were:

 - To measure the level of financial literacy.
 This was done primarily with the use of a specially designed national survey of the adult population (the Financial Literacy Survey).

 - To provide policy recommendations, best practices and a national strategy for promoting financial literacy.

 Six target groups for the National Strategy were identified: young adults, the elderly, people with low or unstable income, inactive or unemployed adults, people with lower education, and indigenous groups.

 The Financial Literacy Survey is the first and only national study on financial literacy in Brunei Darussalam.
 The findings constitute the baseline for future measurement of progress in financial literacy, and allows for international benchmarking.